flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 ### Mapping

-When you encounter a diff change, unlike an event based change, it can sometimes appear cryptic.
-The summary of the change may not immediately indicate what the change is about.
+When you encounter a diff change, unlike an event-based change, it can sometimes appear unclear.
+The summary of the change may not immediately indicate its purpose.
 For example, the change 'status.images' might not be self-explanatory.
-To address this issue, we can assign types to these diff changes using mapping.
+To clarify this, you can assign types to these diff changes using mapping.

 ```yaml title="kubernetes-scraper.yaml"
 apiVersion: configs.flanksource.com/v1